-The City Arborist is responsible for managing all trees within the City, including policies and practices, together with the Green Space Manager, who provides the actual work operations and cares for all other plantings.
+The City Arborist is responsible for managing all public trees within the City, including policies and practices, together with the Green Space Manager who provides the actual work operations and cares for all other city plantings.

 The City Arborist:

-Manages City-owned trees and the risks associated with them
+Manages City-owned trees and the risks and benefits associated with them

 Reviews private development plan and permit applications

 Supports the Tree Commission in their responsibility to review and recommend urban forestry policies and practices

 Leads the City in design and landscaping practice for the City's public spaces, facilities, and streetscapes

 Communicates, educates, and sponsors outreach to citizens and businesses regarding the Urban Forest